What does a Department Manager do?

 How to become a Department Manager?

 Becoming a Department Manager is a rewarding career move.
-It requires a mix of skills, experience, and the right approach.
-This guide outlines the steps to help professional job seekers achieve this goal.
+It requires dedication, skill, and the right steps.
+Follow this guide to understand the process and prepare for this role.

 How long does it take to become a Department Manager?